-Guests are responsible for replacing the gas used during the rental with the appropriate fuel (i.e., regular, premium, or diesel).
+Guests are responsible for replacing the gas used during the booking with the appropriate fuel (i.e., regular, premium, or diesel).
 Similarly, guests are responsible for recharging electric vehicles before returning them.

 If a car has less gas at the end of the trip than it did at the start, the host may use the Reimbursement tool on their Dashboard to request payment from their guest.
 Requests must be made within seventy-two (72) hours of the end of the trip.
 Hosts should document the gas levels with pre-trip (check-in) and post-trip (checkout) photos of the gas gauge.
 Post-trip photos must be taken no later than twenty-four (24) hours from the end of the trip.
 These photos must be submitted when a host requests a gas reimbursement.